BlueBoxDev/taskList/README.md

 # taskList
-Creating a Personal Task List
-Open html using LiveServer extension in VSCode
+Creating a Personal Task List Open html using LiveServer Extension in VS Code